Zxi01/Hackathon/README.md

 ### Image Attribution:

-The images for the game cards and in the background, were generated using Google Gemini
+The images for the game cards, the background and icons, were generated using Google Gemini